General FAQs

 Are there application deadlines?

-Why do you require the organization budget to be submitted in your own format?
+Do you require the organization budget to be submitted in your own format?

 Do you have a preference for the types of grants you award?